benhylau/mesh-workshop/README.md

 ### Run applications with `docker`

 The images have `docker` pre-installed, so you just need to get the `Dockerfile` you need and start the container.
-Unlike other sections, this part requires Internet access and requires more manual steps.
+Unlike other sections, this part requires Internet access and more manual steps.
 Hopefully we can improve on this in the futre.

-It is not a concern that we will run out of ramdisk space, because 6 GB of the SD card is used to back filesystem:
+It is not a concern that we will run out of ramdisk space, because 6 GB of the SD card is used to back the in-memory filesystem:

 	root@bloor:~# df -t rootfs -h
 	Filesystem      Size  Used Avail Use% Mounted on rootfs          5.8G  243M  5.5G   5% /

+See?
+We have plenty of space.
 The backing partition is mounted as swap memory so state is not retained after power cycle.